North Shore Community Land Trust

 Kumu Kawela is the Project Coordinator for NSCLT, and he is actively involved in helping to lead the numerous projects that they take on.
 Currently he is primarily focused on a new community development and restoration project at the former 130-acre University of Hawaiʻi Livestock Experiment Station at Waialeʻe.
 His duties are split between active field work at various project sites and managing coordination, scheduling, and grants from the office.

 Kumu Kawela was raised in Sunset Beach on Oʻahu.
 Growing up in a rural, oceanfront community surrounded by nature gave him an early connection to the land and an appreciation for its beauty.
 Gradually as a student at Kamehameha Schools he became more aware of the importance of preserving natural resources and maintaining habitats for endangered species, which led him to volunteering then eventually working with NSCLT while pursuing his graduate degree in Natural Resources and Environmental Management at University of Hawaiʻi at Mānoa.

 Students will have a balanced experience that might include physical work (planting and weeding), data collection (water sampling, monitoring native birds, and measuring plant growth), and researching historical records of the area.
 There will also be opportunities for community engagement with local families and cultural experts to ensure that all projects properly address community needs and concerns while accomplishing the overall goals.

 - Working with your hands

-- To Be Determined: This internship will occur every Tuesday & Thursday (4 hours per day) for 5 consecutive weeks in June and July.
+- Summer 2023: This internship will occur every Tuesday & Thursday (4 hours per day) for 5 consecutive weeks in June and July.
 Students will come to the worksite either in the morning (from 8:00am – 12:00pm) OR in the afternoon (1:00 – 5:00pm).
 The exact meeting times may vary- depending on special activities or lessons scheduled for that day.